 Skip to main content

-CRUD example REST API
+This CRUD REST API example demonstrates:

 • Search database with url query strings, e.g. GET /dev/customer?name=Bill&city=Berlin